UglyToad/PdfPig/README.md

 The fields can be accessed using the `AcroForm`'s `Fields` property.
 Since the form is defined at the document level this will return fields from all pages in the document.
 Fields are of the types defined by the enum `AcroFieldType`, for example `PushButton`, `Checkbox`, `Text`, etc.

-Please not the forms are readonly and cannot be set using PdfPig.
+Please note the forms are readonly and values cannot be changed or added using PdfPig.

 ### Hyperlinks (0.1.0)